School of Social, Historical and Literary Studies

 - Qualifications: BA (Hons) in Modern History (Anglia Ruskin University), MA in Modern History (Birkbeck College, University of London), PhD in History (University of East Anglia), FHEA, FRHS

-- Role Title: Senior Lecturer in History
+- Role Title: Reader in Cultural and Social History

 - Address: Milldam, Burnaby Road, Portsmouth PO1 3AS